ashifahamed/git-training/Readme.txt

 This is my readme.txt from local repo

-This is the development feature
+This is the development feature -- sprint 31